eggerszm/SEEDLAB-TA-S2024/demo2/README.md

 # Operating Software
 To operate demo 2 the user should run `demoSendDist` on the raspberry pi and `Demo2Rework` for the arduino.
-Inside the `Demo2Rework` there are several other fiels that do not need to be run but need to be present to run this code.
+Inside the `Demo2Rework` there are several other files that do not need to be run but need to be present to run this code.